ZJUVAI/Newclid/docs/manual/overview.rst

    This will be attempted a fixed number of times (max_attempts) before the program decides that the goal is not reacheable, on the assumption that the probability of a failure at random is low.

+With given problem in Geogebra, GeoSolver uses then the definitions of Geogebra, translates the symbolic construction to premises and symbols graph elements and gets the numerical coordinates from the :code:`.ggb` file.

+Usage of the numerical coordinates:
+- numerical predicates
+- graphics

 Writing the Proof